dmytro-parfenov/ngx-social-auth/projects/ngx-social-auth/README.md

 Use `NgxSocialAuthService` to authenticate user

 ```
-import {NgxSocialAuthProviderType, NgxSocialAuthService} from 'ngx-social-auth';
+import {NgxSocialAuthProviderType, NgxSocialAuthService} from 'ngx-social-auth2';

 @Component({
   selector: 'app-root',